Jump to navigation links Jump to main content Jump to footer links

 After a long, hard day, you finally sit down to catch up on your favorite show.
 But when you hit the power button on your remote control, your TV screen stays black!
 You try pressing the remote’s power button again and again from every angle, but still, your TV has no picture.
 If this sounds familiar, you’ve likely fallen victim to one or more TV screen issues.

 What causes a TV screen to go black?
-Software issues, loose connections, or backlight problems are usually behind black TV screens.
-Learn about each of these causes and get tips for troubleshooting them so you can get back to relaxing with your favorite TV shows, movies, and video games.
+Learn about each potential cause and get tips for troubleshooting so you can get back to relaxing with your favorite TV shows, movies, and video games.

-If your TV screen is black and there’s no sound, you’ll want to check for an LED light or a small indicator light that tells you the TV has power.
-If there is no power to the TV while it is plugged in, there may be an issue with the outlet or fuse box in your home.
-However, if the TV is on but the screen is black, the problem could lie with your TV’s software.
+If your TV screen is black and there’s no sound, the first thing to check is your power sources.
+Check for an LED light or a small indicator light that tells you the TV has power.
+If there is no power to the TV while it is plugged in, there may be an issue with the remote, surge protector, outlet, or fuse box in your home.

 How to Check TV Input Cables